 Bring it all together…

 A crime is a crime, no matter who commits the action.
 If The State commits a criminal act, then call it a crime.
 Do not employ euphemisms to hide the criminality.[action_bar]Do you like these ideas?
 Get involved.
 Subscribe using the form at right, or the form below.[/action_bar] Use this Metal Lever to improve the world.

-- Share it on Facebook and Google+
+- Share it on Facebook and other social sites

 - Use this Mental Lever in conversations.